Portugal, Andalusia & Imperial Cities of Morocco 17 days from Madrid

 Departure days of the tour

-The tour to Portugal, Andalusia & Morocco includes:
+Portugal, Andalusia & Imperial Cities of Morocco 17 days from Madrid includes:

 Transfer from Madrid Airport to hotel / Visits with local guides in Madrid, Granada (Alhambra Palace & Generalife Gardens), Rabat, Casablanca, Marrakech, Fez, Seville, Lisbon, Porto and Santiago de Compostela / Glass bottom boat trip in Galicia with mussel & wine tasting, boat trip along Guadalquivir River in Seville / Evening transfer to Debod Temple, Plaza de Espana, Gran Via and Plaza de Oriente in Madrid, Albaicin in Granada, Historic Center in Seville and Restauradores Square in Lisbon / Ticket admission: Las Ventas bullring in Madrid, Alhambra Palace & Generailfe Gardens in Granada, Bahia Palace in Marrakesh, Chapel of Bones in Evora, Old cellars in Porto / Cable car to Bom Jesus Sanctuary in Braga / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at first class hotels / Daily breakfast buffet and 9 meals / Fast Ferry tickets (return trip) between Spain and Morocco / Travel insurance.

 |PRICE PER PERSON IN EUROS (SEASON 2022 – 2023)|